-Colorado rancher Kirk Hanna was the ideal cowboy: tall, dark and handsome, complete with a Tom Selleck mustache and a white Stetson hat.
+Colorado rancher Kirk Hanna was the ideal cowboy: tall, dark, and handsome, complete with a Tom Selleck mustache and a white Stetson hat.
 But Hanna was much more than your average cowboy.
-He was a progressive concerned with ecology and conservation, and to practice what he preached, he pioneered Holistic Resource Management practices at his family ranch located just south of Colorado Springs.
+He was a progressive concerned with ecology and conservation, and to practice what he preached, he pioneered Holistic Resource Management practices at his family ranch south of Colorado Springs.

 Converting Hanna Ranch from traditional ranching methods to holistic management was not an easy one.
 Holistic Resource Management requires more planning, more work, and more fences than traditional ranching, and is not something that can be accomplished individually—support from the surrounding community is a must.
 Hanna learned the hard way that progress is slow, costly, and not exactly popular.
 He was met with resistance every step of the way and found himself fighting a multifront war against his family, friends, other ranchers, as well as the cities of Colorado Springs and Pueblo.